THIS PAGE WAS UPDATED ON 29TH sEPTEMBER 2025 AS FOLLOWS:

 • A media release

-• An outline explainer with supporting charts
+• An updated explainer with fresh supporting charts

 • Caveats